Doc status: Latest (rolling). See Versions.

 - The system should persist no plaintext address server-side (logs or database).
 If stored at all, store only an opaque encrypted blob.

-Encrypted incident payload (PQC-ready, implementable)
+Encrypted incident payload (PQC-ready, locked suite)

 Keys